Bedrock-OSS/bedrock-wiki/docs/scripting/gametest-qna.md

 -   **A:** We don't expect to run in the same sandbox as GameFace JS.
 Also, right now we're focused server first and GameFace is only running on the client.

+## External Scripts

-## will gametest work with external scripts? so they could communicate with scripts that are run in another directory
+-   **Q:** will gametest work with external scripts? so they could communicate with scripts that are run in another directory

--   We do want to provide a way for scripts to have dependencies on other scripts - e.g., maybe a really good script for doing testing, or for doing terrain gen -- but that'd probably be through the behavior pack dependency system.
+-   **A:** We do want to provide a way for scripts to have dependencies on other scripts - e.g., maybe a really good script for doing testing, or for doing terrain gen -- but that'd probably be through the behavior pack dependency system.
 I don't think we've have a way to load JS from arbitrary locations.

--   Yeah, making external scripts work across all platforms would be challenging.
+-   **A:** Yeah, making external scripts work across all platforms would be challenging.
 And potentially a security challenge as well.

+## Marketplace

-## Will gametests be available for marketplace content?
+-   Q:Will gametests be available for marketplace content?
 If yes, is there an approximate date?

--   Currently our focus is on testing scenarios.
+-   **A:** Currently our focus is on testing scenarios.
 While we have lots of future thoughts and plans, we don't want to get folks making plans or counting on anything we can't promise yet.

+## Discord

-## will gametest be able to connect discord to mc?
+-   **Q:** will gametest be able to connect discord to mc?

--   not in the first versions, probably, no :slight_smile:
+-   **A:** not in the first versions, probably, no :slight_smile:

 ## Java Parity